Ch0wW/XBSlink/cloudlist/README.md

 0) In order to make sure others will be able to join your service, open your Web Port (80 TCP)!

-1) Install the required services: apt-get update && apt-get upgrade -y && apt-get install apache2 php5 php-mysql -y
+1) Install the required services: apt-get update && apt-get upgrade -y && apt-get install apache2 php5 php5-mysql -y

 2a) Install MariaDB (more optimised than MySQL)
 Please refer yourself to this link in order to install it: